Manufactured Homes vs Modular Homes

 A manufactured home, sometimes referred to as a mobile home, is built in accordance with federal building code set by the US Department of Housing and Urban Development (HUD).

-Manufactured homes are most often found within communities that were developed for this type of housing.
-However, in northern Florida, where there are few manufactured housing communities, you will find a larger selection of building lots that are zoned for manufactured homes.
+Manufactured homes are found both within communities that were developed for this type of housing, and on private property that is zoned for manufactured homes.

 What is a Modular Home?